zulfahmidev/capstone_ml/README.md

 ## Training

-> How to run experiment:
+> How to run notebook:
 > 1. Enter the Notebook folder.
 > 2. Open the notebook named "Model_fix.ipynb."
 > 3. Execute several requirements.